-- a) There is always going to be fraud
+a) There is always going to be fraud

 - b) Finding fraud is a good thing

 - c) There is no one solution

 - d) Fraud and corruption are ever changing

 - e) Prevention is the most effective way to address fraud and corruption

-The Trust is cognisant of the NHSCFA counter fraud, bribery and corruption strategy and, where appropriate, the Trust's counter fraud work is aligned to it.
-Importantly, all work carried out by the Trust's counter fraud team is risk based and appropriate to the Trust.

-The AuditOne counter fraud team maintains a fraud risk planning tool (FRPT) on behalf of the Trust which is managed in line with the Government Counter Fraud Profession's methodology.
-The FRPT is continuously reviewed throughout the year and directs both reactive and proactive counter fraud work.
-An assessment of the FRPT is undertaken as part of the annual reporting process to ensure that identified areas for improvement (amber and red RAG ratings) are considered and resources assigned if appropriate, proportionate and necessary.
+The Trust aligns its counter fraud, bribery and corruption work to the NHSCFA counter fraud, bribery and corruption strategy and, importantly, all work carried out by the Trust's counter fraud team is risk based and appropriate to the Trust.
+The AuditOne counter fraud team maintains a fraud risk planning toolkit on behalf of the Trust which is managed in line with the Government Counter Fraud Profession's methodology.
+The toolkit is continuously reviewed throughout the year and directs both reactive and proactive counter fraud work.
+A risk assessment is carried out in conjunction with the annual reporting process to ensure that identified areas for improvement (amber and red RAG ratings) are considered and resources assigned if appropriate, proportionate and necessary.